Resident giraffes at Taronga Zoo, Mosman in Sydney.

 NURA DIYA AUSTRALIA – ‘This Country’ a new 400-metre trail showcasing Australian wildlife through five landscapes: free-roaming kangaroos, eye-level koala viewing, dingo encounters, nocturnal animals, and Blue Mountains bushwalk experience.

-Native animals at Taronga Zoo
+Nocturnal native animal exhibit at Taronga Zoo

 nguwing nura: Step into a nocturnal world